|

 historians to sort out whether these and other assertions of the hypothesis

-deserve to be called true.
+might be called true.
 As a philosophical pragmatist I have no dog

 in that fight.